 Finance Schools in South Carolina

-- There are 8 colleges and universities with finance degree programs in South Carolina.
+- There are 8 four-year not-for-profit colleges and universities with finance degree programs in South Carolina.1

-- 1 school offers a master’s or advanced degree in finance.
+- 2 schools offer a master’s or advanced degree in finance.1

-- 2 schools in the Businessweek’s Top Business Undergraduate Programs in 2013: University of South Carolina (87) and Clemson University (94).
+- No schools in the Businessweek’s Top Business Undergraduate Programs in 2016.2

-*For 4-year colleges and universities that offer a finance degree program.
+*For 4-year not-for-profit colleges and universities that offer a finance degree program.

 College of Charleston